|

 quality to begin with.
 The most common signs of degradation

-are crazing or cracking, discoloration or cloudiness, brittleness,
+are crazing or cracking, brownish discoloration or cloudiness, brittleness,

 or surface chalkiness.
 When they start to go, they go